spacebudz/nebula/watcher/README.md

 );

-CREATE VIEW IF NOT EXISTS activity AS SELECT * FROM ( SELECT slot, SUBSTRING(outputReference, 0, 65) AS txHash, nfts, listingType AS activityType, lovelace, NULL AS policyId FROM listings
+CREATE VIEW IF NOT EXISTS activity AS SELECT * FROM ( SELECT slot, SUBSTRING(outputReference, 0, 65) AS txHash, assets, listingType AS activityType, lovelace, NULL AS policyId, NULL AS addBidAssets FROM listings
 UNION
-SELECT slot, SUBSTRING(outputReference, 0, 65) AS txHash, nfts, bidType AS activityType, lovelace, policyId FROM bids UNION
+SELECT slot, SUBSTRING(outputReference, 0, 65) AS txHash, assets, bidType AS activityType, lovelace, policyId, addBidAssets FROM bids
+UNION
-SELECT slot, txHash, nfts, saleType AS activityType, lovelace, NULL AS policyId FROM sales UNION
+SELECT slot, txHash, assets, saleType AS activityType, lovelace, NULL AS policyId, addBidAssets FROM sales UNION
-SELECT slot, txHash, nfts, cancelType AS activityType, lovelace, policyId FROM cancellations ) ORDER BY slot DESC limit 100;
+SELECT slot, txHash, assets, cancelType AS activityType, lovelace, policyId, addBidAssets FROM cancellations ) ORDER BY slot DESC limit 100;

 CREATE TABLE IF NOT EXISTS checkpoint (